DasNaCl/csc/popl/revs/rebuttal.md

 ### General Comments

-> - The work is very foundational, granted, but the examples are very small and are not realistic compilers, so the main contribution that remains (if the formal proof is not really finalized, and if the concrete compiler only deals with toy languages) is the formal framework to talk about these results.
+> - The work is very foundational, granted, but the examples are very small and are not realistic compilers, so the main contribution that remains (if the formal proof is not really finalised, and if the concrete compiler only deals with toy languages) is the formal framework to talk about these results.

 We agree with this.
 While the programming languages in the case-study are quite restricted, we do have - at least on paper - a full proof that the compilers are secure.
-As of now, we are not aware of a practical implementation of a secure compiler that is formalized all the way (i.e., you can *run* the formalised version of the compiler), but MSWasm (Michael et al, 2023. https://doi.org/10.1145/3554344) comes close.
+As of now, we are not aware of a practical implementation of a secure compiler that is formalised all the way (i.e., you can *run* the formalised version of the compiler), but MSWasm (Michael et. al, 2023. https://doi.org/10.1145/3554344) comes close.
 We anticipate that our compositionality framework allows for an easier, incremental development of more realistic compilers.

 > - 211: I think an important notion that you do not highlight is that the language of traces must be the same for the source and target

-This may seem like a restriction, but using standard techniques from the secure compilation literature (Abate et al., 2021. https://doi.org/10.1145/3554344), the theory can be lifted without much friction to account for different trace models.
+This may seem like a restriction, but using standard techniques from the secure compilation literature (Abate et. al., 2021. https://doi.org/10.1145/3554344), the theory can be lifted without much friction to account for different trace models.

 > - 503: are you reversing the traditional order of the composition operator?